MariaAguiar/minitester/README.md

 Evaluating the results:
-- Check individual tests by comparing the output of the files within the 'out_bash' and 'out_minishell' folders For this, look for matching filenames in both folders in the format 'res + test number'
+- Check individual tests by comparing the output of the files within the 'out_bash' and 'out_minishell' folders.
+For this, look for matching filenames in both folders in the format 'res + test number'
 - Check the content of the performed test in the 'test_list' folder (test + test number + .sh)
 - At the time of writing, this program has not been tested against final minishell projects.